linkerd/website/linkerd.io/content/2/features/protocol-detection.md

 * 4222 - NATS
 * 27017 - MongoDB

-The following protocols are likely but to be confirmed to be server-speaks-first(users have had to ignore these ports):
+The following protocols are most likely (but yet to be confirmed)
+server-speaks-first:

 * 7000 - Cassandra inter-node cluster communication
 * 26379 - Redis Sentinel